Limit theorems for the empirical distribution of supercritical branching random walks on transitive graphs: Central limit theorem

-We now estimate the two terms on the right hand side of equation \eqref{eq: expectation_1_CLT}.
-Due to the calculation above, the first term is bounded by $2$ times the tail term in Lemma \ref{lemma: decay of splitting time}, and therefore converges to $0$ as the upcoming estimates show:

-The key observation needed in order to estimate the second term on the right hand side of equation \eqref{eq: expectation_1_CLT} is that after the two spine particles have split, they move independent of each other, and therefore the term $\ExpHat\big[\e^{it_n|\zeta_n^1|}\e^{-it_n|\zeta_n^2|} \big| \tau=k\big]$ stays close to $|\varphi_n(t_n)|^2$.
+The key observation needed in order to estimate this term is that after the two spine particles have split, they move independent of each other, and therefore the term $\ExpHat\big[\e^{it_n|\zeta_n^1|}\e^{-it_n|\zeta_n^2|} \big| \tau=k\big]$ stays close to $|\varphi_n(t_n)|^2$ as long as $k$ is much smaller then $n$.
 Moreover, the probability that spine particles split at later times decays exponentially in view of Lemma \ref{lemma: decay of splitting time}.
-We have

-We first estimate the exponent of the exponential inside the expectation by using the triangle and reverse triangle inequality.
+We first estimate the exponent of the exponential inside the above expectation by using the triangle and reverse triangle inequality.
 For $k\leq n$ it holds

 and similarly

 On the event $\lbrace \tau = k \rbrace$, for some $k\leq n$ we set $\zeta_k = \zeta_k^1 = \zeta_k^2$ to be the random position both particles are located at the time $\tau$ of splitting.
 The above estimates imply that on the event $\lbrace\tau = k\rbrace$ for $k\leq n$ the remainder $ R_{n,k} := |\zeta_n^1|-|\zeta_n^2| -d(\zeta_k^1,\zeta_n^1) + d(\zeta_k^2,\zeta_n^2)$ is bounded by